webdiscus/html-bundler-webpack-plugin/README.md

 > The `filename` and `chunkFilename` options are the same as in Webpack `output` options, just defined in one place along with other relevant plugin options.
 > You don't need to define them in the in Webpack `output` options anymore.
 Keep the config clean & clear.

-The `test` property absent because all JS files specified in `<script>` tag are automatically detected.
+All source script files specified in `<script src="...">` are automatically resolved,

-This is the option to extract JS from a script source file specified in the HTML tag:
+and JS will be extracted to output file.
+The source filename will be replaced with the output filename.

+For example:
 ```html
 <script src="./main.js"></script>
 ```